Travel Story: Miracles to Brazil

 From the moment I landed in Brazil, there were just tears of joy and gratitude of all the miracles that took place and amazing people it took to get me there.
 It was all so hard to process in the moment, so I just went with the flow, living this dream in Brazil.
 My host dad, brother and sister picked me up from the airport early in the morning and it was such a sweet reunion.
 10 years since I left Brazil.
 10 years!
 I missed them all so much and shed so many more tears of joy.
 So many changes, yet so many familiarities at the same time.
 It was surreal to catch up while we trekked 7 hours to get to my little town, the town where I “grew up” and the town where Nina was having the wedding.
 I couldn’t wait to see the rest.

 This story is so near and dear to my heart and I wanted to write it down here so that I can always remember everything that led up to this event.
 There were so, so many miracles that I never would have imagined could happened to me.
-I like to think that I am a person of faith who does not need to see in order to believe, but this was just a bonus from above.
-It is evidence to me that the Lord is in the details of our lives.
+I like to think that I am a person of faith who does not need to see in order to believe, but this was just a sprinkle of love from above.
+It is evident to me that the Lord is in the details of our lives.
 He knows our desires, big and small and He provides a way (I believe if it be for the pure love of mankind).
 It is up to us to seek those ways and make something out of them.
 I’m so grateful for my Heavenly Father, who cares for and loves me so much.
 I’m grateful that He made this journey possible for this little girl who wanted so badly to be there for her best friend.
 I wanted to share this story with you in hopes that you will see that miracles happen every day.
 Look for those miracles in your life and know that you are loved.

 Thanks for reading along on this journey.
 Read up on how I surprised Nina and the rest of my visit to Brazil in the next post.